 Through our education program, the Festival also nurtures the youngest of aspiring regional playwrights with a series of Playwriting Workshops in regional middle and high schools, overseen by some of the top playwrights in the country and culminates in a performance each fall of all the winning plays (developed by students in mentorship with professional playwrights) in our Jean E. Miller Young Playwrights Competition.

-This program was made possible through the generous support of: National Endowment for the Arts, The Harold and Mimi Steinberg Charitable Trust, The Richard Rogers Foundation, and The Edgerton Foundation.
+These programs are made possible through the generous support of: National Endowment for the Arts, The Harold and Mimi Steinberg Charitable Trust, The Richard Rogers Foundation, and The Edgerton Foundation.